teghan-simonton/payroll/README.md

 Columbia makes checkbook data available for download online: https://como.payroll.socrata.com/#!/year/All%20Years/full_time_employees,others/pay1,pay2,pay3,pay4/explore/1-0/segment2

 Due to a glitch in the website, I had to download each year of data separately.
+Unfortunately, even separating each year, the files are two large to upload here; but they can be downloaded from the link above.
 For this analysis, I'm using fiscal years 2017-2023.

 Each row of data represents a payroll transaction for a city employee -- including individual charges (base pay, overtime, social security, etc.) It allows us to see how much of each element makes up an individual's paycheck.